-If the line switch is lit correctly, and the probe power voltages are as listed in Table 4-1 on page 4-9, the power supply has not suffered a catastrophic failure; however, the power supply could still be at fault.
+If the line switch is lit correctly the power supply has not suffered a catastrophic failure; however, the power supply could still be at fault.
 Continue with the next section to measure the individual voltage supplies.

 Measure the Individual Voltage Supplies